-We now change our point of view, and consider \eqref{eq:derivatives} as a system of partial differential equations for a tensor $T_{ijk}$ and ask for necessary and sufficient conditions such a tensor has to satisfy in a single point, in order to be a structure tensor of a superintegrable system.
+We now change our point of view and consider \eqref{eq:prolongation:T} as a system of partial differential equations for a tensor $T_{ijk}$ and ask for necessary and sufficient conditions such a tensor has to satisfy in a single point, in order to extend to the structure tensor of a superintegrable system.